BaseMax/LazyLoadingJS/README.md

 Most Lazy loading libraries force you to change `src` to `data-src` and use a fake/empty image in `src`.
 But this library can provide a **Lazy Loading feature** without changing your image or document elements.

-Pure Javascript without JQuery or extra code.
+Pure JavaScript without JQuery or extra code.

 **Demo:** https://basemax.github.io/LazyLoadingJS/